20 student kitchen cupboard essentials

 It's so easy to make your own soup.
 But if you're not up for that, there are also plenty of other cheap and cheerful options.

-Tinned soups are always great to have stored in the cupboard for a rainy day, as are the seriously cheap sachets of Cup a Soup.
+Tinned soups are always handy to have stored in the cupboard for a rainy day, as are the seriously cheap sachets of Cup a Soup.

 Cup a Soups are also great to carry around in your bag to have as a study snack.
 All you need to do is ask for a cup of hot water in the uni canteen (which, if the person serving you has half a heart, they won't charge you for).

-Again, if you're a big lover of Asian cuisine, multipacks of miso soups at Chinese supermarkets are seriously cheap, so get stocking up.
+Again, if you're a big lover of Asian cuisine, multipacks of miso soups at Chinese supermarkets are very budget-friendly, so get stocking up.

 You wouldn't believe how many tomato-based curry recipes recommend a good splodge of the stuff, and spaghetti Bolognese just isn't the same without it.